 Birding in Mgahinga is another rewarding activity aside from Gorilla trekking.
 About 180 bird species have been recorded within the park including the Albertine rift endemics like the Rwenzori Turaco, Rwenzori Batis, Rwenzori Nightjar, and many others.

 7. Travel Guide to Kidepo Valley National Park

 Dubbed the true African wilderness with its beauty that has mostly gone unnoticed as stated by CNN Travel.
 Kidepo Valley National Park is a perfect wilderness to visit on any Safari in Uganda.

 The park is about 1,442 sq. km, hosting about 77 mammal species, 475 bird species several reptiles, and flora.
 The Dik-Dik (smallest antelope), cheetahs, ostriches, Karamoja Apalis are endemic to Kidepo Valley National Park.

 With the highest point at 1,121 Sq.Km, Mount Elgon is Uganda’s oldest physical feature found in Eastern Uganda at the border with Kenya.
 Its host to the world’s largest volcanic base 80 km in diameter.

 It’s a more favorable hiking destination compared to the higher Rwenzori Mountains.
-Mount Elgon is also host to about 300 bird species and surrounded by the tribes of the Bagisu and Sabiny that you can visit for a cultural tour.
+Mount Elgon is also hosting about 300 bird species and is surrounded by the tribes of the Bagisu and Sabiny that you can visit for a cultural tour.